-- 1. Possible impact that the application of newly issued or revised standards or interpretations will have on the securities firm, as required to be disclosed in accordance with IAS 8. - 2.
+- 1. Possible impact that the application of newly issued or revised standards or interpretations will have on the futures clearing house, as required to be disclosed in accordance with IAS 8. - 2.
 Qualitative and quantitative disclosure of risks arising from financial instruments, including credit risk, liquidity risk, and market risk, and management of such risks. - 3.
-Aged analysis of accounts receivable, and changes in allowances for bad debts and evaluated impairment thereof. - 4.
+Aged analysis of trade receivables, and changes in loss allowances. - 4.
 Foreign-currency-denominated assets and liabilities that have significant influence, including the amount of risk exposure, currency, and exchange rate for monetary and non-monetary items denominated in foreign currencies, and the foreign exchange gains or losses on monetary items. - 5.
 Sensitivity analysis of exchange rate risk for monetary items denominated in foreign currencies.